-The Business Studies course provides an excellent preparation for a career in business and opens up a wide range of opportunities in higher education.
-The subject can be studied with a variety of other subjects, such as languages and sciences, and, in making choices about university courses, pupils are guided by experienced members of the Business Studies Department.
+The Business course provides an excellent preparation for a career in commerce and also opens up a wide range of opportunities in higher education.
+The subject can be studied with a variety of other subjects, such as languages and sciences, and, in making choices about university courses, pupils are guided by experienced members of the Business Department.

-Former Business Studies pupils have found careers in finance, marketing, retail and the media, while others have taken more specialised routes into personnel management, accountancy and insurance.
+Former Business pupils have found careers in finance, marketing, retail and the media, while others have taken more specialised routes into personnel management, accountancy and insurance.
+Setting up their own businesses is also an oft-stated ambition.

-Finally, previous media hype as to whether a Business Studies A Level is viewed poorly by University Admission Departments has now been dismissed.
-Oxford and Cambridge have agreed that it is a valid selection.
+Finally, previous media hype as to whether a Business A Level is viewed poorly by University Admission Departments has now been dismissed.
+Both Oxford and Cambridge, and many other high-profile and prestigious institutions have confirmed that it is a valuable and valid selection.